 How To Replace A Toilet Flange

-Toilet flange repair isn't easy.
-There are a couple of possibilities with replacing a toilet flange, and everything depends on the size and type of pipe.
+If you need to repair a toilet flange, the job isn't always easy and may require assistance from a licensed plumber.
+There are a couple of possibilities with replacing a toilet flange yourself, and everything depends on the size and type of pipe.

-Follow these steps when replacing a toilet flange:
+Follow these steps to replace a toilet flange:

 If it is a 4-inch pipe: